tarwn/lessthandot-hugo/blogs/content/posts/2009-02-23-learn-visual-studio-2010-now-by-watching.md

 **[Episode 14: Sentient DSLs][14]**

 We introduce a new feature coming along with Visual Studio 2010 and the .NET Framework 4.0: sentient DSLs.
-If you&#8217;ve become intrigued with all the hype around leveraging domain-specific languages, but you&#8217;re concerned about the added complexity that comes with having to learn a bunch of different grammars, then sentient DSLs are for you.
+If you've become intrigued with all the hype around leveraging domain-specific languages, but you're concerned about the added complexity that comes with having to learn a bunch of different grammars, then sentient DSLs are for you.
 Write the code that you think makes sense, and allow the application to create itself.
 Coding should be fun, and most importantly, it should be easy.

 **[Episode 15: Model-First Development with the Entity Framework 4.0][15]**